 Not to worry too much though.
 While the alternative is an inconvenient process, chances are you can still fly even if your government-issued photo ID is lost or stolen.

 If you know before arriving at the airport that you’re without identification, plan to get there as early as possible.
 Passengers traveling without a form of identification will have to go through interviews with TSA officers to establish their identity.
+TSA recommends getting to the airport at least two hours in advance of your flight time.

 Worth noting – most airlines do not refund tickets for travelers who missed their flights due to a lost ID.

-What Do If You Have No ID
+What To Do If You Have No ID

 Once you get to security, you should explain the situation to the TSA agents.
 An agent will likely take you to a second room for additional security screening.